khadizajarin/designinnovation/README.md

 - Options for "Forgot Password?" and a link to the Signup page.
 - Prominent "Login" button styled with Tailwind CSS utilities.
 - Responsive layout for different screen sizes (desktop, tablet, and mobile).
+- A "Go to Dashboard" button as there is no functionality to login and navigate to dashboard route.

 ### Responsive Signup Page
 - Fields for username, email, password, and password confirmation.